Baseball Stadium History

 Mile High Stadium (2755 W. 17th Ave., Denver, CO: Colorado Rockies; NL 1993-1994).

 Mile High, previously known as Bears Stadium, opened in 1948 for use by the Western League’s Denver Bears baseball team.
 From 1960 to 2000, football’s Denver Broncos called Mile High home.

 Baseball’s expansion Colorado Rockies played at Mile High Stadium from 1993 to 1994 but the team now plays at Coors Field in downtown Denver.
-Mile High Stadium was torn down in 2002 -- the land is used for parking.
+Mile High Stadium was torn down in 2002 and was made into a parking lot.

 Milwaukee County Stadium/County Stadium (210 S.46th St., Milwaukee, WI: Milwaukee Braves (1953-1965) and Milwaukee Brewers (1970-2000); AL/NL; 1953-2000).

 The Boston Braves moved to Milwaukee to start the 1953 season, and the financially struggling Seattle Pilots were moved to Wisconsin to become the Brewers.

 When the Braves moved to Atlanta in 1966, the Brewers moved into County Stadium.
 The facility was torn down in 2001 to provide parking space for nearby Miller Park (One Brewers Way), home of the Brewers.
 A little league baseball field also shares the former Milwaukee County Stadium site.

 Oakland-Alameda County Coliseum (7000 Coliseum Way, Oakland, CA: Oakland Athletics; AL; 1966).